Home > Travel information > Inflight services > Inflight connectivity and power > Inflight Wi-Fi > Wi-Fi frequently asked questions

 - Why can't I use Netflix or other streaming video websites?

-Live video and Internet streaming services are not supported.
+Live video and Internet streaming services are not permitted.
 Streaming video from a website requires extensive bandwidth and will not work as well on a plane as it does on the ground.

 - How much data can I download and upload?